Our Channel Glass Receives Environmental Product Declaration (EPD)

-In celebration of Earth Day on April 22, we are pleased to announce that our Lamberts® channel glass has received an Environmental Product Declaration (EPD), confirming the eco advantages of this exceptional building material.
+In celebration of Earth Day, we are pleased to announce that our Lamberts® channel glass has received an Environmental Product Declaration (EPD), confirming the eco advantages of this exceptional building material.
 The glass is a powerful design element, known for producing a clean, luminous aesthetic, combined with energy performance and sound control benefits.

 “We took a risk implementing eco advancements at a time when large multi-national glass companies refused to spearhead this type of innovation”

 The EPD allows architects to easily incorporate our channel glass into their next sustainable, LEED-certified project.
 The internationally standardized evaluation provides full disclosure of the glass’ environmental footprint.
 It confirms Lamberts’ achievement of CO2 emissions below the industry standard.